Academic Resources for Instructors

 Graduate Writing Rubrics

 As a recommendation for use instructors and professors might review, edit, comment, provide feedback throughout a student’s paper as you would normally.
-Then create a worksheet (tab) with a copy of hte rubric grading key ofr each student.
+Then create a worksheet (tab) with a copy of the rubric grading key for each student.
 Next, review each student’s marked up paper by comparing it to the rubric.
 Score each section on the student’s grading key.
-The grading key should automatically add up the score and provide the percent of the total (the student’s grade for the assigment).
-Finally, print each each student’s grading key (worksheet, tab) to share with each student.
-Or, better yet, save each tab to a PDF file and upload it in the moodle assignment with a PDF copy of the marked up assignment.
+The grading key should automatically add up the score and provide the percent of the total (the student’s grade for the assignment).
+Finally, print each student’s grading key (worksheet, tab) to share with each student.
+Or, better yet, save each tab to a PDF file and upload it in the Moodle assignment with a PDF copy of the marked up assignment.

 The following rubrics are developed from the AAC&U rubrics and are designed to easily score a student or group’s work.
 Create a unique tab with the rubric for each student.
 Save each tab as a PDF with the student’s name to upload in Moodle as part of your feedback on assignments.
 These rubrics are used in both SPS and BGS, You might need to replace BGS with SPS or vice versa depending on the school where you are teaching.